Shaun7heSheep/Day-Trading-System/Readme.md

 Docker network: `docker network create seng468`

+Environment variables:
+    - please change quoteServer ADDR and PORT env variables for each of following services in docker-compose.yaml myapp1 , myapp2 , myapp3 , subscriptionServer
+    - other env variables are working with the current configuration.
+Only need to change if you modify the associated services

 MongoDB sharding:
     - cd to mongodb folder and run docker-compose up for Mongo config servers and shards containers
     - follow instructions in 'set-up-replica.md' to setup Mongo replica